What is it?

 -

-A critical analysis of how disinformation and hate speech spread virally through social networks and digital platforms.
-Proyecto UNA is a writing collective whose mission is both to unmask new forms of fascism hiding behind apparently harmless symbolism and to recognise and value the feminist alliances forged in the heat of pixels.
-From a popular and collective perspective, they investigate digital communities, new forms of internet propaganda and the relationship with technology.
-They are ready to laugh wholeheartedly from the barricade, because their lives are at stake.
+Critical analysis of how disinformation and hate speech spread virally on social networks and digital platforms.
+Proyecto UNA is a writing collective with the mission of unmasking the new forms of fascism hiding under an apparently innocuous symbolism and recognizing the feminist alliances forged in the heat of pixels.

 https://pantube.tv/proyecto-una/ -

 In this brief workshop we will approach the concept of "technogenocide", seeking to expand and/or rethink it.
-Through participatory dynamics we will try to map and see how our knowledge is distributed across situations of geopolitical technogenocide, while also recognising resistance.
-As Palestinian activist Leila Khaled states: "Where there is repression, there is resistance". -
+Through participatory dynamics we will try to map how our knowledge about geopolitical technogenocide situations is distributed, also seeking to recognize acts of resistance. -

-A participatory session in which we will think through the various forms that the material dimension of clouds and technologies presented as immaterial are taking on.
-Together with the publication "The Material Dimension of Clouds" (2024), we will seek to expand the questions that arise, ending with a reflection on wounded cartographies.
+A participatory session in which we will think about the various forms that the material dimension of clouds and technologies presented as immaterial are taking.
+Together with the publication "The material dimension of clouds" (2024), we will seek to expand the questions that arise to end with a reflection on wounded cartographies.

 https://pluriversidadnomada.net/ -

-Processes for demonetising hate speech on the platform and methodologies to automate the detection of hate speech in the context of the Spanish state.
-Col·lectiva Abosat
+Processes to demonetize hate speech on the platform and methodologies to automate the detection of hate speech in the context of the Spanish state.

 Performance and Experimental